Radk6/MC-Optimization-Guide/README.md

 The end-all, be-all optimization guide for various Minecraft versions.

 **NOTE:**
 This guide only covers performance mods that are deemed "necessary", so duplicate mods that do the same thing (eg. Rubidium and Embeddium, Radon and Starlight, etc.) won't be included.
-Same goes for mods that may cause issues or break Vanilla parity.

 It also takes a fairly minimalist approach.
 This means that while there may be a way to squeeze a couple fps more with additional mods, the mods listed here should be more than enough for smooth and lag-free gameplay.